Absentee layer: A layer of dielectric material, transparent in the transmission region of the filter with a phase thickness of 180°.

 DB: Dual-band filters have two passbands and two rejection bands.

-DC: Dichroics provide wide regions of both transmission and reflection, exhibiting a high degree of polarization along with a somewhat shallow transition slope.
+DC: Dichroics provide wide regions of both transmission and reflection

-Detector: 1. a device designed to convert the energy of incident radiation into another form for the determination of the presence of the radiation.
-The device may function by electrical, photographic or visual means.
-2. A device that provides an electric output that is a useful measure of the radiation that is incident on the device.
+Detector: A device that provides an electric output that is a useful measure of the radiation that is incident on the device.

-Dielectric Coating: High-reflectance or low-reflectance coating composed of alternating layers of nonconducting inorganic materials with higher and lower indices of refraction than the substrate.
+Dielectric Coating: High-reflectance or low-reflectance coating composed of alternating layers of dielectric materials with high and low indices of refraction.
 Generally produced via electron beam gun, resistive heating or sputtered evaporation (deposition).

-Dynamic Range: Dynamic range of an optical system is often defined by the maximum amount of power that can be accepted by the receiver before saturation occurs to the minimum amount of power that is acceptable at the receiver to realize the BER necessary for performance requirements.
+Dynamic Range: Ratio of the maximum amount of power that can be detected to the minimum amount of power detected above the noise floor

-Electron-beam (EB) gun evaporation: The process of thin-film deposition whereby electrons boiled off a heated cathode are used to melt the coating material(s).
+Electron-beam (EB) gun evaporation: A thin-film deposition process whereby a focused electron-beam is rastered across the evaporant to force sublimation.
 Multisectioned crucibles can be used to apply many materials in one coating process.

-Electromagnetic spectrum: The total range of wavelengths, extending from the shortest to the longest wavelength or conversely, that can be generated physically.
-This range of electromagnetic wavelengths extends practically from zero to infinity and included the visible portion of the spectrum known as light.
+Electromagnetic spectrum: The total range of wavelengths extending practically from zero to infinity, including the visible portion of the spectrum known as light.

-Epi-illumination: Illumination that impinges on the sample from the viewing direction.
-In microscopy, the illuminator and the objective are common.
+Epi-illumination: Wide-field illumination that impinges on the sample from the viewing direction (through the objective in microscopy).

 Etalon: Two flat glass plates separated by a parallel spacer, with the inner surfaces of the plates coated with a partially reflecting layer.
 When the etalon is placed in a beam of monochromatic light, multiple interferences occurs, forming circular fringes in the manner of the Fabry-Perot interferometer.

-Evaporated Coating: Precisely controlled thin layers of solid material(s) deposited on a substrate after vaporization under high-vacuum conditions.
+Evaporated Coating: Precisely controlled thin layers of solid material(s) deposited on a substrate after sublimation under high-vacuum conditions.

-Excimer Laser: A rare-gas halide or rare-gas metal vapor laser emitting in the ultraviolet (126 to 588 nm) that operates on electronic transitions of molecules, up to that point diatomic, whose ground state is essentially repulsive.
-Excitation may be by E-beam or electric discharge.
-Lasing gases include ArCl, ArF, KrCl, KrF, XeCl and XeF.
+Excimer Laser: A rare-gas halide or rare-gas metal vapor laser emitting in the ultraviolet (126 to 588 nm), including ArCl, ArF, KrCl, KrF, XeCl and XeF.